epfl-si/EPFL-Exchange-Exporter/README.md

 ## What does technologies uses ?

 ### Next.js
+Next.js is an open-source framework, powered by React.js and node.js.

 ### Tailwind CSS
+Tailwind CSS is a CSS framework for rapidly building modern websites without ever leaving your HTML.

 ### NextAuth.js
 Next-auth is an open-source authentication librabry designed for next.js.
 Its goal here is to give microsoft entra id authentication.